Director, Office of Refugee Resettlement

 ORR also created the Division of Refugee Health (DRH) to address issues of health and well-being that are vital to the successful integration of refugees and other ORR-eligible populations, many of whom have suffered significant physical hardship and had limited or no access to health care services during their period of flight and displacement.
 DRH focuses on providing technical assistance on medical screening guidelines, assessment and follow-up for contagious or communicable diseases, mental health awareness and linkages, suicide prevention, emergency preparedness, and other health and mental health initiatives.

 ORR is also committed to supporting refugee youth, particularly through School Impact grants.
-Through the School Impact Program, ORR supports local school districts in which significant numbers of refugee and other eligible populations’ children reside.
-The program grantees focus on: English as a Second Language, after-school tutorials for refugee students, cultural after-school activities, drop-out prevention programs, parental outreach and family community involvement, interpreter services for parent-teacher meetings, aides working with refugee children, and bilingual counselors.
+Through the School Impact Program, ORR supports local school districts in which significant numbers of refugee and other eligible populations’ children attend school.
+The program grantees focus on: English Language, after-school tutorials for refugee students, cultural after-school activities, drop-out prevention programs, parental outreach and family community involvement, interpreter services for parent-teacher meetings, aides working with refugee children, and bilingual counselors.

-As a part of his November 2014 executive actions, the President established the White House Task Force on New Americans, a government-wide effort tasked with better integrating immigrants and refugees into American communities in three key areas: civically, economically, and linguistically.
+In November 2014, the President established the White House Task Force on New Americans, a government-wide effort tasked with better integrating immigrants and refugees into American communities in three key areas: civically, economically, and linguistically.
 In line with its responsibilities as a member of this taskforce, ORR is engaged in efforts to promote community engagement and develop mainstream resources for refugees and other eligible populations.
 For example, ORR provides technical assistance grants to assist communities in developing greater awareness of and support for refugees and other eligible populations, since resettlement is greatly enhanced when local stakeholders and community residents are informed and involved.

-As part of these efforts, ORR and the Corporation for National and Community Service identified eight new Welcoming Communities AmeriCorps programs that will assist local communities with the integration of refugee and other entrant populations.
-Through this partnership, AmeriCorps members will be placed with refugee resettlement agencies to expand support for refugees and other eligible populations in areas such as education, job readiness, housing, and financial literacy.
+As part of these efforts, ORR and the Corporation for National and Community Service implemented the Refugee AmeriCorps initiative through the Preferred Communities program.
+Refugee AmeriCorps members are now placed in 93 resettlement offices throughout the country.
+Through this partnership, AmeriCorps members are working with refugee resettlement agencies to expand support for refugees and other eligible populations in areas such as education, job readiness, housing, and financial literacy.
 Some programs will also play a critical role in helping communities as they build partnerships, develop and implement volunteer management systems, and support local immigrant integration plans.
 Using a client-centered approach, ORR’s goal is to continue to build partnerships that will better serve refugees and other eligible ORR populations who may otherwise not be considered within certain mainstream programs and initiatives.